Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 to a _community_ that uses that namespace and has its own rules to avoid or resolve any conflicts in naming.

-Thus, for instance, when Humans build Java software in the small, they deal with the hierarchical namespace of Java packages; and when they build it in the large, they _also_ deal with the namespace of maven jar files.
-In Common Lisp, in the small they deal with hierarchical modules and files within a system, whereas in the large they deal with the global namespace of ASDF systems (but at least here these two naming are mostly orthogonal).
+Thus, for instance, when Humans build Java software in the small, they deal with the hierarchical namespace of Java packages;
+and when they build it in the large, they _also_ deal with the namespace of maven jar files.
+In Common Lisp, they first deal with the namespace of symbols and packages, then with that of hierarchical modules and files within a system, and finally with the global namespace of ASDF systems.
 In C, there is the namespace of symbols, and the namespace of libraries you may link against.
-But in the larger than all these languages' respective build systems, there is the namespace of packages managed by the "operating system distribution" (whether via `rpm`, `dpkg`, `nix` or otherwise).
-Note how these many namespaces often overlap somewhat, with more or less complex partial mappings or hierarchical inclusions between them.
+But in the larger, beyond all these languages' respective build systems, there is the namespace of packages managed by the "operating system distribution"
+(whether via `rpm`, `dpkg`, `nix` or otherwise).
+Note how all these many namespaces often overlap somewhat, with more or less complex partial mappings or hierarchical inclusions between them.

 The name of a module carries _intent_ that is supposed to remain as its _content_ varies with time or with configuration.
-Humans, who like to see _things_ even where there aren't, tend to look at intent as a platonic ideal state of what the module "should" be doing; but Houyhnhnms, who prefer to see _processes_, see intent as a [Schelling point](https://en.wikipedia.org/wiki/Focal%20point%20%28game%20theory%29) where the plans of sentient beings meet with the fewest coordination issues, based on which they can divide their own and each other's labor.
+Humans, who like to see _things_ even where there aren't, tend to look at intent as a platonic ideal state of what the module "should" be doing;
+but Houyhnhnms, who prefer to see _processes_, see intent as a [Schelling point](https://en.wikipedia.org/wiki/Focal%20point%20%28game%20theory%29) where the plans of sentient beings meet with the fewest coordination issues, based on which they can divide their own and each other's labor.

 Note that a name, which denotes a fixed _intent_, may refer to varying _content_.
 Indeed, the entire point of having a name is to abstract away from those changes